John Edgar Wideman: College

 In 1963, before graduating with a bachelor's degree in English, Wideman was named a Rhodes Scholar, becoming the second African American to win the prestigious award from the University of Oxford.
-The achievement brought him national attention: he was profiled in LOOK Magazine that spring, in an article entitled, "The Astonishing John Wideman".
+The achievement brought him national attention: he was profiled in Look that spring, in an article entitled "The Astonishing John Wideman".
 It described Wideman as having been "showered with so many academic and athletic honors, awards and 'firsts' that he is unable to enumerate them.
 He sometimes forgets that he won a prize that another student would consider the high point of a college career".

 In the fall of 1963, Wideman moved to England to begin his studies at Oxford, where he pursued a thesis on 18th-century British fiction.
 He also continued to play basketball and was captain of the Oxford University men's basketball team, where one of his teammates was fellow Rhodes Scholar, and future NBA All-Star and United States Senator, Bill Bradley.
 The two had played against each other as undergraduates, when Bradley was at Princeton.
 At Oxford, their team won the 1965 B.U.S.F.
 National Championship and the 1966 A.B.B.A.
 National Championship.

 In 1965, Wideman married Judith Goldman, a white Jewish woman from Long Island whom he began dating when both were undergraduates at Penn.
 The following year, Wideman received a BPhil degree from Oxford and returned to the U.S. He spent the 1966–67 academic year at the Iowa Writers Workshop, where he studied under Kurt Vonnegut and José Donoso.